-Plate 1: Brushcut area in the High sensitivity southeastern corner of the study area.
-Very high density and diversity of annuals (mostly in seed in this photo) and geophytes in this area.
-This is within the applicants proposed eastern development area (Alt 1).
+Plate 1: Brushcut area in the Medium to High sensitivity southeastern corner of the study area, with very high density and diversity of annuals (mostly in seed in this photo) and geophytes in this area, and good rehabilitation potential for the perennials.
+This is within the applicants proposed eastern development area (Alternative 1).